Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 In a Bubbly Mood

 The French champagne house Moët et Chandon established its California outpost in 1973, though the current glass and concrete winery and tasting area, nestled curvaceously into a scenic hillside east of downtown Yountville, didn’t open until a few years later.
-Domaine Chandon, which has undergone a multi-phase makeover in recent years, makes its sparkling wines from grapes grown in its three Napa Valley vineyards and elsewhere.
+Domaine Chandon, which has undergone a makeover in recent years, makes its sparkling wines from grapes grown in its three Napa Valley vineyards and elsewhere.

 Additional Suggestions